flatcar-archive/flatcar-docs/os/cluster-architectures.md

         ExecStart=/usr/bin/systemctl enable docker-tcp.socket
 ```

-This file is used to provision your local CoreOS machine on its first boot.
+This file is used to provision your local Flatcar Linux machine on its first boot.
 This sets up and enables the Docker API, which is how you can use Docker on your laptop.
 The Docker CLI manages containers running within the VM, *not* on your personal operating system.

 Using the CL Config Transpiler, or `ct`, ([download][ct-download]) convert the above yaml into an [Ignition][ignition-getting-started].
 Alternatively, copy the contents of the Igntion tab in the above example.
 Once you have the Ignition configuration file, pass it to your provider ([complete list of supported Ignition platforms][ignition-supported]).